John-Lluch/SWRevealViewController/README.md

 * You can also check "Drawer View iOS App with SWRevealViewController" at http://bcdilumonline.blogspot.com.es/2014/03/drawer-view-ios-app-with.html for step by step instructions on how to install and use the controller.
 Worth a read for those who do not quite feel at home with storyboards :-)

+* I also found this one in Spanish "Sidebar o menú lateral mediante SWRevealViewController" by wikimovil.es at http://wikimovil.es/sidebar-o-menu-lateral-mediante-swrevealviewcontroller-parte-1/ which is doing a good job with detailed explanations on how to implement it using Story Boards (before V2.1)

 ## Xamarin Binding

 Thanks to Jesper Vandborg for having contributed with a Xamarin Binding project for this controller that is available for download at https://github.com/Vandborg/SWRevealViewController-XamarinBinding.